 Like other meats, turkey freezes well.
 But how long can you let it sit out before a problem occurs?

+Generally speaking, turkey should not sit out longer than 2 hours whether it is cooked, frozen, or raw.
 The United States Department of Agriculture set this time as an advisory due to the risk of bacterial growth, which can lead to food-borne illnesses.

 How Long Can Cooked Turkey Sit Out?

 Cooked turkey can be deceiving.
 It’s easy to assume that raw turkey is a more considerable risk when it comes to leaving it on your counter, but the fact is, unsafe bacteria can grow on any meat if it reaches 40 degrees Fahrenheit.

 The idea is to get it into the refrigerator before it goes bad.
 When a turkey sits too long at room temperature, you run the risk of letting bacteria and giving yourself and your dinner guests food poisoning.